In A Long-Forgotten Room…

 Scarlet, still holding her injured hand against her body says, “Ham, don’t let them touch you.”

 The two Guardians continue to advance, ignoring Hamfrd.
 Their attention once again fully on Jake and the crown.

 Scarlet and Mathos are now at Elaine’s side.
 The cleric hangs in the air, choked by the chain of her medallion.
 They each take a leg and together lift Elaine up, easing the pressure on her throat.
 She’s able to slip the chain over her head and off.
 Scarlet and Mathos lower the cleric, coughing and wheezing, to the stone floor.
-The medallion drops to the stones nearby.
+The medallion clatters to the stones nearby.

-Jake is taking steps backwards, pursued by the floating spectral Crypt Guardians.
+Jake is taking short steps backwards, pursued by the floating spectral Crypt Guardians.
 He holds the crown up above his head.
 The eyes of the Guardians follow it.